-There are many myths attached to heartburn.
+There are many myths attached to heartburn or heart condition.
 Below are discussed some myths and actual facts about heartburn.

 Heartburn is caused due to pain in your heart

 - Heartburn is not a heart condition.
 It may be caused by acid reflux into the esophagus.
 It causes a burning sensation directly beneath the breastbone, which may confuse people for its origin in the heart, although it is not.

 - Smoking can make things worse.
 While smoking, your mouth makes less spit and more stomach acid, this aggravates heartburn.